-After Betsy completed her schooling, her father apprenticed her to a local upholsterer, where, at age 17, she met John Ross, an Anglican.
-The two young apprentices quickly fell for one another, but Betsy was a Quaker, and the act of marrying outside of one's religion was strictly off-limits.
-To the shock of their families, Betsy and John married in 1772, and she was promptly expelled from both her family and the Friends meeting house in Philadelphia that served as a place of worship for Quakers.
-Eventually, the couple opened their own upholstery business, drawing on Betsy's deft needlework skills.
+After Ross completed her schooling, her father apprenticed her to a local upholsterer, where, at age 17, she met John Ross, an Anglican.
+The two young apprentices quickly fell for one another, but Ross was a Quaker, and the act of marrying outside of one's religion was strictly off-limits.
+To the shock of their families, Ross and John married in 1772, and she was promptly expelled from both her family and the Friends meeting house in Philadelphia that served as a place of worship for Quakers.
+Eventually, the couple opened their own upholstery business, drawing on Ross' deft needlework skills.

-In 1783, Betsy married for a third and final time.
-The man, John Claypoole, had been in prison with her late husband Joseph Ashburn, and had met Betsy when he delivered Joseph's farewells to her.
+In 1783, Ross married for a third and final time.
+The man, John Claypoole, had been in prison with her late husband Joseph Ashburn, and had met Ross when he delivered Joseph's farewells to her.
 John died 34 years later, in 1817, after a long disability.